cyberbotics/webots/to_test.md

 Test #8:
 1. Download the tar of R2022a
-2. Attempt to load some of the worlds with R2022b
-2.1 A warning should be shown
+2. Attempt to load some of R2022a worlds with R2022b 2.1 A warning should be shown
 3. Run the backwards compatibility script
 3.1 No more warnings